MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-list-list.md

 ## Usage notes

 The structure of the created list contains the only fields that are presented in the structure of every record that is mentioned in arguments.

 ## Example

 You can enter the data source **Record 1** of the `Container` type containing the following nested fields of the `Calculated field` type:

--	**Code** containing the expression that returns the value of the `String` type
+-	**Code**: Contains the expression that returns the value of the `String` type
--	**Amount** containing the expression that returns the value if the `Real` type
+-	**Amount**: Contains the expression that returns the value if the `Real` type

 Then, you can enter the data source **Record 2** of the `Container` type containing the following nested fields of the `Calculated field` type:

--	**Amount** containing the expression that returns the value if the `Real` type
+-	**Amount**: Contains the expression that returns the value if the `Real` type
--	**IsValid** containing the expression that returns the value of the `Boolean` type
+-	**IsValid**: Contains the expression that returns the value of the `Boolean` type

-The expression `LIST(‘Record 1’, ‘Record 2’)` returns a new list containing 2 records and having the structure consisting a single field **Amount** of the `Real` type as the only this field is presented in every argument of the called function.
+The expression `LIST(‘Record 1’, ‘Record 2’)` returns a new list that contains two records and has a structure that consists of a single field **Amount** of the `Real` type and is the only field is presented in every argument of the called function.

 ## Additional resources